TristanHarris17/dotfiles/README.md

-# config
+# dotfiles
-all of my config files
+all of my dotfiles for syncing across machines